aspose-words/Aspose.Words-Documentation/python_via_dotnet/getting-started/licensing/_index.md

 ---
-title: Licensing and Subscription – Aspose.Words for Python via .NET
+title: Licensing and Subscription
+second_title: Aspose.Words for Python via .NET
 articleTitle: Licensing and Subscription
 linktitle: Licensing and Subscription
 description: "Aspose.Words for Python via .NET provides different plans for purchase or offers a Free Trial and a 30-day Temporary License for evaluation using Licensing and Subscription policies."